projectsesame/sesame/design/ratelimit-design.md

 This option was discarded (for now) because we have potential users who are interested in using other rate limiting services, so just providing an integration with the Lyft implementation is not sufficient.
 Future work could still be done to enable rate limits to be defined via CRD (as part of `HTTPProxy`, or stand-alone) and automatically configured with 1+ underlying RLS implementations.

-### Contour as external RLS
+### Sesame as external RLS
-Contour could function as an external RLS itself.
+Sesame could function as an external RLS itself.
-This would put Contour in the data path for requests.
+This would put Sesame in the data path for requests.
-It would simplify deployment and configuration for the user, at a cost of significant additional complexity for Contour.
+It would simplify deployment and configuration for the user, at a cost of significant additional complexity for Sesame.

 ### Unique RLS per TLS virtual host
 It may be desirable for each virtual host to be able to configure a different RLS.